 You must indicate on the Wrapup form a ‘self classification’ Rating of your short. eg. G, PG, R

 Don’t be late.
 48 Hours is the time allowed.
 Any entries submitted after 7pm EXACTLY are not eligible for entry into the competition.

 Don’t include any unlicensed copyrighted material, or sound in your short.
 This includes images and sounds that may appear in the background such as TV, radio, or music.

 Don’t change the required line of dialog.
 It must appear in the film as given.

 Don’t submit Tapes, CD files or DVD’s of your film.
 They are not accepted.

-Don’t upload your short to any file sharing network or website such as youtube or vimeo until you are told to after the judging.
+Do not screen your short prior to the screening on August 28th.
+Not even to the cast and crew.
+Do not upload your short to any file sharing network or website such as youtube or vimeo until after the screening event on August 28th.